vic778/vic778/README.md

 ### Hi there 👋

    I am writing this as a recommendation.
-I am Susan Falola, Founder and Facilitator of the Global TechSprint Leadership Program 2021.
-I had the pleasure of Victoire participating on the program, he has shown good skills in teamwork, backend coding, task management, leadership, problem solving and communication.
-Victoire works well in a team setting, and listens and contributes to all tasks.
-I would recommend him for a back-end ruby on rails role and peer to peer implementation.
-I truly cant wait to see what the future of this candidate looks like, but I am sure that he will exceed my expectations.
+I am Susan Falola, Founder of the JUUBIX.
+I had the pleasure of working with Victor in the company, he has shown good skills in teamwork, backend coding, task management, leadership, problem-solving, and communication.
+Victor works well in a team setting, and listens and contributes to all tasks.
+I would recommend him for a back-end ruby on rails role and peer-to-peer implementation.
+I truly can't wait to see what the future of this candidate looks like, but I am sure that he will exceed my expectations.
 If you need any further information please do not hesitate to contact me.